 But if you want to use Google Chrome, you need to install it first.
 If you have used Google Chrome in Ubuntu or Fedora before, the process is simple.
 Download the app from Chrome’s website and install it.

 That’s not the case here as you will not find any package for Arch/Manjaro on Chrome’s website.
 Fortunately, Google Chrome is available in AUR (Arch User Repository) for Arch and Arch-based distributions like Manjaro, EndeavourOS, Garuda Linux, Artix Linux, etc.

 To use AUR, you need an AUR Helper to download the package, and build, and install Google Chrome.
 You can also install Google Chrome without any AUR Helper.
 Fortunately, Manjaro has an easy way built-in.
 But I will cover every possible way in this tutorial.

 Method 1: Install Google Chrome Using Pamac Manager

 Pamac is the default graphical package manager of Manjaro based on libalpm.
 It also supports Appstream, AUR, Flatpak, and Snaps.
 Pamac (Add/Remove Software) allows you to download various apps from different repos easily.
 Pamac is also an AUR Helper that has GUI and CLI.

-Arch is mostly terminal-based but Manjaro takes a step further to build Pamac for normal users.
+Arch is mostly terminal-based but Manjaro takes a step further to build Pamac for regular users.
 You can also install Pamac in Arch Linux.

 You can search for Add/Remove Software from the Application Menu to find Pamac.
-It has a simple interface with three tabs on top Browse, Installed, and Update.
+It has a simple interface with three tabs: Browse, Installed, and Update.
 These tabs can self-explain the purposes.
 You can update the whole system in Pamac.

 Now click on the three-dot menu from the top right and open Preferences.
 Enter your password to continue.